alexUXUI/Carousely.js/README.md

-# programmatic-video-carousel
+# Carousely.js
-programmatic-video-carousel

-## Ever wanted a basic carousel for your videos
+##### A small tool made for building video carousels.

+Carousely.js takes any amount of content you provide and will create slides with three components: `Title, Video, and Description.` Carosuley plays the first video.
+Once the first video ends, it will recursively play every video after until there are no more videos.
+In that case, carousely will play the first video again.
+Forever looping through your videos.

+##### Philosophy
-Finally, no more crazy clunky carousels for your content.
+Finally, no more clunky carousels for your content.

-This video carousel is minimal, unopinionated, and easy to use.
+Carousely is minimal, un-opinionated, and easy to use.
-No more importing tons of code, or dependencies just to get a carousel.
+All you need is jQuery and `carousely.js`

-No more wrestling with these large code-bases to make simple changes and configurations.
+No more wrestling with large code-bases to make simple changes and configurations.
 Now you finally have a minimal tool that's built to be simple and easy to work with.

 ### how to set up

-1) include carousely.js in your project
+1) Include `carousely.js` and `jQuery` in your project

-2) add two lines of HTML to your page where you wan the video carousel
+2) Add two lines of HTML to your page where you wan the video carousel

 ```HTML
 <div class="vid-container"></div>